Programie/zshrc/README.md

 ## How to use

-Simply source the files in your .zshrc.
+Simply source the files in your .zshrc:

 ```sh
 for FILE in <path to the repository checkout>/*.sh; do